wang-bin/fvp/README.md

 ## How to Use

 - Add [fvp](https://pub.dev/packages/fvp) in your pubspec.yaml dependencies: `flutter pub add fvp`
 - **(Optional)** Add 2 lines in your video_player examples.
-Without this step, this plugin will be used for video_player unsupported platforms(windows, linux), official implementation will be used for other platform.
+Without this step, this plugin will be used for video_player unsupported platforms(windows, linux), official implementation will be used otherwise.

 ```dart
 import 'package:fvp/fvp.dart' as fvp;